JARRED J. SLATER

 Mr. Slater graduated cum laude from the University of Houston, where he majored in political science, before earning his law degree from South Texas College of Law.
 Mr. Slater is Board Certified in Immigration and Nationality Law by the Texas Board of Legal Specialization.
 He is admitted to practice before the Executive Office for Immigration Review and a member of the State Bar of Texas and the American Immigration Lawyers Association (AILA).
 Mr. Slater serves on the AILA Liaison Committee for U.S. Citizenship and Immigration Services’ National Benefits Center.

-Mr. Slater has been named to Best Lawyers in America 2018 and 2019.
+Mr. Slater has been named to Best Lawyers in America 2018-present.
 He has made several presentations on immigration legal issues during his career.
 His recent presentations include the 2017 and 2014 State Bar of Texas Advanced Immigration Conferences; Immigration Law Weekly CLE seminars on family immigration for experts and on Deferred Action and related relief.
 He was interviewed by the Harris County League of Women Voters’ about DACA on public access television.
 Mr. Slater also presented at the 2017 AILA Texas Chapter’s Fall Conference.